Tanot Solutions

 2. Verify author information on the website

 Link farm websites have anonymous authors or display fake author profiles with generic stock photography.
-So, if a website doesn’t disclose author information clearly, then that’s a red flag.
+So, if a website doesn’t disclose author information clearly,that’s a red flag.

 Most genuine websites display author bios and showcase links to the author’s personal blog and social media profiles for authenticity.
 Many of them have comprehensive author pages like the example below.